-If you are living in a country without capital controls, an international money transfer might be just as easy as entering the relevant bank information of the recipient in your online banking platform.
-China, though, has implemented strong capital controls to prevent transactions without a real business background to prevent especially capital outflow.
+If you are living in a country without capital controls, an international money transfer might be just as easy as entering the relevant bank information (e.g. for SEPA) in your Online Banking platform.
+China though has implemented strong capital controls to prevent transactions without a real business background to prevent especially capital outflow.
 This is in the responsibility of the SAFE, the State Administration for Foreign Exchange.

 In general, SAFE issues regulations controlling all the inflow and outflow of foreign currencies to and from China.
 The enforcement of these regulations is happening by your local bank in cooperation with the local SAFE bureau.
-The local bank might come up with additional requirements.
-Some of the following explanations might therefore not be exactly the same in your case while your bank might have additional requirements that are not mentioned here.
-Please also note that at least for Chinese banks, in general there is one bank account for each currency.
+The local bank might come up with additional requirements - some of the following aspects might therefore not be true in your cases.

-SAFE classification
+Please note that at least for Chinese banks, in general there is one bank account for each currency.

-Every company that wants to do cross-border trade has to register with the local SAFE to be entered into the "Trading Company List," leading also to a rating, classifying it either as a Class A, B or C company with Class A being the highest class.
+SAFE Classification

-If there are any violations of SAFE rules, a downgrading might occur which will lead to heavier control by the bank (Class B) or even has to pre-apply with SAFE for every international remittance (Class C).
+Every company which wants to do crossborder trade has to register with the local SAFE to be entered into the "Trading Company List", leading also to a rating, classifying it either as a Class A, B or C company with Class A being the highest class.

+If there are any violations of SAFE rules, a downgrading might occur which will lead to heavier control by the bank (class B) or even has to pre-apply with SAFE for every international remittance (Class C).
 If a company has been downgraded, it can be reviewed after 12 months to (re-)gain a higher classification.

-SAFE can conduct offsite inspections by comparing the import and export data to the real money flows and, if there remain unclarified items, an onsite inspection which can lead to copying of relevant documents, interviews with senior management or even to searches of documents within the company.
+SAFE can conduct offsite inspections by comparing the import- and export data to the real money flows and, if there remain unclarified items, an onsite inspection which can lead to copying of relevant documents, interviews with senior management or even to searches of documents within the company.